-1. The aims of the policy .
-Error!
-Bookmark not defined.
-2. The Trust's approach to charging and remissions .
-Error!
-Bookmark not defined.
-3. Roles and responsibilities of academy staff and governo ors4 4.
-Where charges cannot be made .
-Error!
-Bookmark not defined.
-5. Where charges can be made 6 6.
-Voluntary contributions 8 7.
-Remissions .
-Error!
-Bookmark not defined.
-8. Monitoring arrangements 9
+1. The aims of the policy 4

+The Trust's approach to charging and remissions

+3. Roles and responsibilities of academy staff and governors 4

+4. Where charges cannot be made 5

+5. Where charges can be made 6

+6. Voluntary contributions 8

+7. Remissions 9

+8 Monitoring arrangements O